cda-tum/mnt-opdom-explorer/README.md

 ### 🖥️ Step 2: Running the Application

-First, make sure [uv](https://github.com/astral-sh/uv) is installed.
+First, make sure that [uv](https://github.com/astral-sh/uv) is installed.
 Second, to start the _Operational Domain Explorer_, run the application as follows:

 ```bash
 cd src/mnt/opdom_explorer/